CiCi289/AUTOCARE-Car-Service-Booking-System/README.md

 # About "AUTOCARE-Car-Service-Booking-System"
 This business project aims to develop a database-driven online booking system for a car service center called AutoCare.
+This business project is done to fulfill the requirement of NCC Education's L5DCBM class.

 This project is focused on addressing and solving problems faced by AutoCare, such as insufficient garage space, long queueing times, dissatisfaction with services, and a paper-based system that hampers productivity.